Catholic Church Sexual Abuse Lawyers in Columbia : Helping Catholic Church Abuse Victims Obtain Civil Justice

 While often worrying about their brand’s reputation or the company’s bottom line, no organization is justified in covering child sex abuse.
 If a child sex predator has victimized you, no matter your current age, contact a sexual abuse attorney today, and we will examine all of your options.

-South Carolina Statute of Limitations on Child Sex Abuse Cases
+South Carolina Statute of Limitations on Child Sexual Abuse Cases

 In basic terms, a statute of limitations is a time limit placed on when a party is allowed to file a lawsuit.
 Many factors can go into determining at what point the time limit set by a statute of limitations begins to count.
 Child sex abuse victims must file a lawsuit by whichever is the later of these two dates: